LeidenUniversityLibrary/fromthepage-podman/README.md

 Because of the custom database.yml configuration file, FromThePage will read the database connection information from environment variables.
-In fromthepage.sh these variables are populated from Docker/Podman secrets.
+It should be possible to store this information in Docker or Podman secrets, but it did not work in our situation, so we resort to storing everything in `local.env`.

-Add the database connection information to the files in `./secrets`:
+Add the database connection information and other values to `local.env`.

-- `./secrets/db_host.txt`: MySQL hostname (use `host.containers.internal` to
-  refer to the host running podman)
-- `./secrets/db_name.txt`: MySQL database name
-- `./secrets/db_user.txt`: MySQL username
-- `./secrets/db_password.txt`: MySQL password
+You can use the `local.env.template` file as a starter.

 If you want to migrate an existing installation, load a database dump into MySQL before starting the FromThePage container.